Hubba hubba, dooba dooba, the fired up and thrilled and excited Rush Limbaugh here on the cutting edge of societal evolution.

 They thought they've had Bush impeached.

-They thought Cindy Sheehan was going to do it.
+How many times they thought Cindy Sheehan was going to do it?

-They thought the Bill Burkett Forge documents were going to do it.
+They thought the Bill Burkett forged documents were going to do it.

 Then they thought Richard Clark was going to do it.